We have three priorities in investing your donations for charity: safety, ethics and high interest.

 Finally, we make it a priority to generate a high interest every year for the charities.

 ESG + SRI: Responsible investing in practise

-Donations are invested in seven investment funds to achieve good diversification.
-These funds were selected because they all have the highest ESG-score in their class at our ABN AMRO investment platform, they have a low annual cost, and they have adequate liquidity (meaning they have a good size, which makes them trustworthier and more easily tradable).
+Donations are invested in six investment funds to achieve good diversification.
+These funds were selected because they all have the highest ESG-score in their class in the ABN AMRO’s scoring methodology for investment funds, they have a low annual cost, and they have adequate liquidity (meaning they have a good size, which makes them trustworthier and more easily tradable).
 See here for the ABN’s methodology for calculating the ESG-scores (the scores are provided by Sustainalytics).